By Lakshmi Suja Narasmihan for Sree Satkriya Foundation

 Maintaining a healthy lifestyle is very important before incorporating yoga into your life.
 Slight modifications in your daily routine to include yoga will give desired results in the long run.
 Any form of yoga–asanas, meditation or chanting should compulsorily be learned and practiced only under proper guidance of an experienced yoga instructor.

 To give you an idea, here are a few asanas useful for patients:

 Sitting in vajrasana and bending forward in this asana activate all the glands and ensure their proper functioning.
-Check this link for a picture of how mandukasana is done:

 These two are Mandukasana.
 There are variations for each asana—one with hands stretched out and the other with hands pressing the abdomen.

 This asana too has the same effect as mandukasana and also improves immunity.
 The only difference is that this is a standing asana.

 The second one is a variation with the support of a sofa.